bioc/RNAmodR/README.md

 if the identity and the position of the modified nucleotides is to be determined at the same time.
-Classically, a primer extension, a form of reverse transcription (RT), would allow certain modifications to be accessed by blocks during the RT changes or changes in the cDNA sequences.
+Classically, a primer extension, a form of reverse transcription (RT), would allow certain modifications to be accessed by blocks during the RT or changes in the cDNA sequences.
 Other modification would need to be selectively treated by chemical reactions to influence the outcome of the reverse transcription.